Individual product analysis and ratings can be accessed from the below links

 Other concerns as associated with "Fish Meal" apply, including use of Ethoxyquin as a preservative.

-Whole Salmon Meal (or any other type of Whole "Fish" Meal):
+Whole Herring or Whole Salmon Meal (or any other type of Whole "Fish" Meal):

 A dried product manufactured from the entirety of the fish.
 A higher quality product than generic "fish meal" as it contains the actual meat and flesh of the fish.
 Not just the skin, scales, bones, blood, and other leftovers.
 Whole Salmon Meal is a preferred ingredient due to its high content of omega 3 and omega 6 fatty acids.
 Salmon skin is a good source of Astaxanthin.
+Herring would be preferred over Salmon because of higher Omega 3 and 6 levels and lower concerns of toxin contamination.

 Other concerns as associated with "Fish Meal" apply, including use of Ethoxyquin as a preservative.
 Contaminant concerns as exist with "Salmon Meal" also exist with Whole Salmon Meal.